 photos of Wringin Lawang by Odino:

 Those are the fourteen spots we visited in Trowulan.
 We realized after we returned home that we had skipped several other interesting spots around the location such as Menak Jinggo Temple, Siti Hinggil, and Klinterejo Site.
 We should save them for next time we visit Mojokerto.
-As for now, we hope this three-part report has enticed you go and check out Trowulan to see the wonders of the ancient city and to unravel its secrets for yourself.
+As for now, we hope this three-part report has enticed you to go and check out Trowulan to see the wonders of the ancient city and to unravel its secrets for yourself.

 Don’t forget to Try These Special Trowulan Dishes.